BILGI-IE-423/ie423-2025-2026-termproject-overfitters/docs/ResearchProposalPreprocessing.md

 ---

 - **Step 9 — Final Filtering and Saving**
-  After merging, we removed countries with insufficient FAO coverage, including countries with fewer than 4 matched FAO years and countries with no FAO score at all.
+  After merging in `scripts/02_preprocess_data.py`, we removed countries with insufficient FAO coverage, including countries with fewer than 4 matched FAO years and countries with no FAO score at all.
   Finally, we dropped rows with missing feature values and saved the processed dataset as:

   `data/processed/processed_food_crisis_data.csv`